Jacqueline Moloney: Oprah Winfrey scholarship

 In November 2018, Moloney as chancellor interviewed talk-show host, producer, author and philanthropist Oprah Winfrey onstage in the third installment of the Chancellor’s Speaker Series.
 (Previous guests were Stephen King and Meryl Streep.)

 The Oprah event proved significant for UMass Lowell: Moloney said it raised more than $1.5 million for student scholarships — a total that Winfrey matched.
 As part of the event, six UMass Lowell students were honored with the Oprah Winfrey Scholarship, given to students with a financial need who show a commitment to academic achievement.
 Winfrey received an honorary doctorate of humane letters from the university.

 Awards and recognition

 Moloney was selected as a finalist for the Mass.
 Technology Leadership Council CEO of the Year award in 2018 and 2019 and was named Chief Executive HR Champion by the College and University Professional Association for Human Resources in 2018.

 In 2017, Moloney was recognized as one of seven prominent “Women Who Mean Business” by the Boston Business Journal.
 In 2021, she was number 19 on the Boston Globe's Top 100 Women-Led Businesses in Massachusetts.
-In May of 2021, she received the "Make a Difference" award from Strongwater Farm.
+In May 2021, she received the "Make a Difference" award from Strongwater Farm.